-Category Description Eligible Eligible applicants include nonprofit or for-profit entities, Housing Authorities, and Tribal Applicants Housing Authorities.
+Category Description Eligible Applicants Eligible applicants include nonprofit or for-profit entities, Housing Authorities, and Tribal Housing Authorities.
 The applicant must be an owner or developer of the project applying for assistance.
-Ability to • Readiness to proceed, developers will be required to meet deadlines established at Obligate time of application in order to adhere to HUD commitment requirements.
-Award • Capacity of the development team, as well as a review of the depth of experience by each member of the development team, and past success in developing and managing affordable multifamily housing projects.
+Ability to Obligate Award Readiness to proceed, developers will be required to meet deadlines established at time of application in order to adhere to HUD commitment requirements.
+Capacity of the development team, as well as a review of the depth of experience by each member of the development team, and past success in developing and managing affordable multifamily housing projects.
 Applicants must demonstrate the ability and financial capacity to undertake, manage, complete, and meet all compliance requirements of the eligible activity.
-Eligible NHTF may be used for the production, preservation, and rehabilitation of Activities affordable rent housing.
+Eligible Activities NHTF may be used for the production, preservation, and rehabilitation of affordable rent housing.
 Eligible activities include, but may not be limited to, acquisition, new construction, reconstruction, or rehabilitation of non-luxury housing with suitable amenities.
 More specifically, this includes real property acquisitions, site improvements, conversion, demolition, financing costs, and relocation expenses of any displaced persons.
 NHTF may only be used for public housing in limited circumstances.
 A description of the eligible activity must be provided at time of application.
-Funds are not available for operating subsidies or to refinance existing debt secured to rental housing.
+Funds are not available to refinance existing debt secured to rental housing.
 WHEDA does not intend to use any NHTF for homebuyer activities.
 Therefore, there are no resale, recapture, or affordability provisions related to homebuyer activities.
-Ability to Applicants will be required to: undertake eligible • Make acceptable assurances that applicant will comply with the requirements of the activities in HTF program during the entire period that begins upon selection of the recipient to a timely manner receive HTF funds, and ending upon the conclusion of all HTF-funded activities; manner Demonstrate the ability and financial capacity to undertake, comply, and manage the eligible activity Demonstrate its familiarity with the requirements of other Federal, State, or local housing programs that may be used in conjunction with HTF funds to ensure compliance with all applicable requirements and regulations of such programs; and Have demonstrated experience and capacity to conduct an eligible HTF activity as evidenced by its ability to: Own, construct, or rehabilitate, and manage and operate an affordable multifamily rental housing development; or Design, construct, or rehabilitate, and market affordable housing for homeownership.
-Must meet Applicants must meet at least one of the State's Consolidated Plan housing priorities.
-Wisconsin Housing Page 3 of 28
+Ability to undertake eligible activities in a timely manner Applicants will be required to: Make acceptable assurances that applicant will comply with the requirements of the HTF program during the entire period that begins upon selection of the recipient to receive HTF funds, and ending upon the conclusion of all HTF-funded activities; Demonstrate the ability and financial capacity to undertake, comply, and manage the eligible activity Demonstrate its familiarity with the requirements of other Federal, State, or local housing programs that may be used in conjunction with HTF funds to ensure compliance with all applicable requirements and regulations of such programs; and Have demonstrated experience and capacity to conduct an eligible HTF activity as evidenced by its ability to: Own, construct, or rehabilitate, and manage and operate an affordable multifamily rental housing development; or Design, construct, or rehabilitate, and market affordable housing for homeownership.
+Must meet Wisconsin Housing Applicants must meet at least one of the State's Consolidated Plan housing priorities.

-priority

-needs

-Financial Applicants will be required to evidence that an award of National Housing Trust Funds is

-Necessity of necessary for financial feasibility.
+priority needs Financial Applicants will be required to evidence that an award of National Housing Trust Funds is Necessity of necessary for financial feasibility.
 Subsidy